 The partnership begins on a two-year trial basis.
 The first NUS Fellow will arrive at CASBS for the 2018-19 academic year.
 Additional fellows from NUS might be considered in a given year on a space-available basis.

 Discussions launched in fall 2016 when CASBS director Margaret Levi traveled to Singapore to meet Professor Ho Teck Hua, NUS Deputy President, Research and Technology.
 The two principals engaged in follow-up discussions that resulted in an agreement signed in April 2017.
-CASBS associate director Sally Schroeder subsequently collaborated with Ivan Png on language details and specifics.
+CASBS deputy director Sally Schroeder subsequently collaborated with Ivan Png on language details and specifics.
 Png is Chair of Humanities and Social Sciences Research, a Distinguished Professor in the NUS School of Business, and Professor of Strategy and Policy, Economics, and Information Systems.
 He earned his PhD at Stanford’s Graduate School of Business in 1985.

 As with fellows from all of the Center’s partner programs, NUS fellows will undergo rigorous vetting on both ends.
 First, leading NUS scholars in the behavioral and social sciences will be nominated internally for international sabbatical fellowships through ODPRT’s Humanities and Social Sciences Division.
 Those selected by NUS then will engage CASBS’s standard application process.